 Tube bells, or viscount bells, are a type of tubaphone.
 They are similar to glockenspiel, but instead of metal bars, they consist of small, hollow, metal tubes.
 However, the tube bells tend to be more sparkly, loud, and brilliant in timbre and are usually played with hard glockenspiel mallets.
 They were used by Emil Richards on numerous soundtracks such as I (Heart) Huckabees, My Super X Girlfriend, Blood Diamond, Meet the Robinsons, Mission Impossible 3, and The Weather Man.
 He received them in the 1980’s from film composer Michael Kamen, who brought them back from a trip to England and had Emil use them in the studio.
 Other composers, such as Elmer Bernstein and David Raksin used the tube bells in their scores as well; the sheer brilliance of them made them a favorite substitute for glockenspiel, or combined with glockenspiel, for recording.
 Their range spans two octaves, C6-C8.

 This transceleste was used in films such as Night at the Museum, Airplane, Close Encounters of the Third Kind, Flinstones, The Legend of Zorro, Independence Day, and Jurassic Park.

 The tubolo is a named coined by Emil Richards for a chromatic percussion instrument actually named "Slapaphone."
 The slapaphone was made by eclectic instrument craftsman Jeff Fahringer, located in Pennsylvania.
 It consists of tubes that are open at the top, but closed at the bottom, and are hit with either paddles or hands.
 While it appears from the outside that the tubes are all the same length, they are stopped at different points inside (enabling them to be tuned to different pitches) and the stoppers are moveable for micro-tuning.
-Emil found out about the tubolo from a catalog he received from the manufacturer and ordered them in the 1990’s.
-He liked the sound, which was like boobams, and the idea of being able to combine both tubolo and boobams together to create new textures.
+Emil found out about the slapaphone and ordered them in the 1990s.
+He liked the sound, which was like boobams, and the idea of being able to combine both slapaphone and boobams together to create new textures.
 He also liked the standard keyboard layout, which made fluency on this instrument not an issue; Emil had three complete octaves of the slapaphone, spanning from F3-F6.
-The tubolo was used on numerous soundtracks such as Rataouille, American Dad and some Disney cartoon shows.
+It was used on numerous soundtracks such as Rataouille, American Dad, and various Disney cartoon shows.